 - Copies of degrees, diplomas (in order from most recent to oldest) - originals plus certified English translations – if documents are in French, a translation is not necessary

-- Copies of all official grade transcripts, if possible with course content/descriptions (originals plus certified English translations – if documents are in French, a translation is not necessary)
+- Copies of all official grade transcripts (originals plus certified English translations – if documents are in French, a translation is not necessary)

 - English language certificate such as TOEIC, TOEFL, IELTS, CLES, etc. proving minimum level equivalent to B2 (CEFR scale), for non-native speakers

 - French language certificate (for non-native French speakers who wish to be exempted from the intensive French summer program and French courses)

 - Copy of the official GRE Revised General Test score report (results must be less than 5 years old to be valid) or equivalent such as GMAT, TAGE MAGE, etc. for candidates with degrees from non-EU countries (this document is not mandatory but very strongly recommended).
 If you have never taken the GRE, please visit the official website http://www.ets.org/gre.
 Please have results sent directly to ENSAI using the following Designated Institution code when registering: 7180

 - 3 academic or professional references (please indicate for each the name, position, institution and email address).
 We may contact them